(III) On a level billiards table a cue ball, initially at rest at... | Channels for Pearson+

 Rolling Without Slipping

-Rolling without slipping occurs when the point of contact between a rolling object and the surface is momentarily at rest.
-This condition relates the linear velocity of the center of mass (v_CM) to the angular velocity (ω) through the equation v_CM = rω, where r is the radius of the object.
-Understanding this concept is crucial for determining the relationship between the ball's translational and rotational motion as it transitions from skidding to rolling.
+Rolling without slipping occurs when the point of contact between a rolling object and the surface is momentarily at rest relative to the surface.
+This condition implies a specific relationship between the linear velocity of the center of mass and the angular velocity of the object.
+For the cue ball, achieving this state means that the linear speed v_CM and the angular speed ω must satisfy the equation v_CM = rω, where r is the radius of the ball.

 Recommended video: